-Once you've had a professional AmeriSpec® home inspection and purchased your new home, it's time to pack up and move.
-We know the process can be stressful, but planning ahead can help.
-Feel free to use this helpful AmeriSpec moving checklist to make things go as smoothly as possible.
+Once you’ve had a professional AmeriSpec home inspection and purchased your new home, it’s time to pack up and move.
+Moving day can be stressful, but planning ahead can help.
+We recommend starting about eight weeks out from your moving day.

 - If you have unwanted or unneeded items, plan a garage sale and set a date or arrange a pick up by a local charity.